rubyonracetracks/tutorial-rails-rubymn2/06-03-opening_index.md

 <br>
 <%= opening.description[0..140] %>
 ```
 * Enter the command "test1".
-The same integration test fails for a different reason.
+The same 3 integration tests fail for a different reason.
 The opening index page has the expected content, but the link to this page from the home page has not yet been added.

 #### Header
 * Edit the file app/views/layouts/_header.html.erb.
 Just before the beginning of the variable section, add the following line: